flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMScript.md

     ##################################################################
     # Tell SLURM where to put the Job 'Output Log' text file.
     # This will aid you in debugging crashed or stalled jobs.
+    # You can capture both Standard Error and Standard Out
+    # %j will append the 'Job ID' from SLURM.
+    # %x will append the 'Job Name' from SLURM
+    #SBATCH --output=/home/$FAN/%x-%j.out.txt
-    #SBATCH --output=/home/$FAN/JOBNAME-log.txt
+    #SBATCH --error=/home/$FAN/%x-%j.err.txt
     ##################################################################
-    # For now, you must select a partition for jobs to run on.
+    # You can leave this commented out, or submit to hpc_general
-    #  Valid partitions 's are hpc_cmph, hpc_cse, hpc_other and hpc_melfeu
+    #  Valid partitions are hpc_general and hpc_melfeu
-    #SBATCH --partition=PARTITIONNAME
+    ##SBATCH --partition=PARTITIONNAME
     ##################################################################
     # Tell SLURM how long your job should run for, at most.
     # SLURM will kill/stop the job if it goes over this amount of time.
-    # Currently, this is unlimited - however, due to the upcoming
+    # Currently, this is unlimited - however, but the longer your job
-    # implementation of Fairshare Score, you do not want to run a job
-    # for too long.
+    # runs, the worse your Fairshare score becomes!
     # The command format is as follows: #SBATCH --time=DAYS-HOURS
     #SBATCH --time=14=0
     #